 Pork Fried Rice is a huge family favorite in my house!
-I personally love how easy it is to make and how you can easily pack it full of protein as well.
+I love how easy it is to make and how you can easily pack it full of protein.
+Easy pork fried rice is perfect for weeknight dinners, and the leftovers make for amazing easy dinners the next day, or lunch.

 This post is brought to you by Hormel Foods, LLC.
 The content and opinions expressed below are that of this site.
 (I have included affiliate links to products I love.
 As an Amazon Associate, I earn from qualifying purchases.)
 In addition, this post contains affiliate links that will make me a small commission when used to order online.

 It is hard to believe I started making this back in 2015.
-I love to pick up the Hormel Pork Tenderloins when our Safeway has them for $5 on their $5 Friday I love to use the Teriyaki pork tenderloin for our fried rice recipe.
-Another way to serve this up is to just bake it or warm it up in a frying pan diced up as well.
+I love to pick up the Hormel Pork Tenderloins when our Safeway has them for $5 on their $5 Friday.
+I love to use the Teriyaki pork tenderloin for our fried rice recipe.

 The Chinese Takeout Cookbook: Quick and Easy Dishes to Prepare at HomeEvery Grain of Rice: Simple Chinese Home Cooking